SOP-MINI/sop-site/content/sop1/lab/l1/_index.en.md

 - The `-p` text parameter was converted to octal permissions with `strtol`.
 Knowing such functions prevents "reinventing the wheel" for straightforward conversions.

-- Why delete the file if the w+ open mode overwrites it?
+- Why delete the file if the `w+` open mode overwrites it?
 If a file already existed under the given name, its permissions would persist, and we must assign ours.
 Also, it’s a pretext for deletion practice.

-- POSIX systems don’t distinguish "b" mode; only binary access exists.
+- POSIX systems don’t distinguish `b` mode; only binary access exists.

 - Zeros automatically fill the file, since writing beyond the file end auto-fills gaps with zeros.
 Long zero sequences take up no disk sectors!